Chart Color Schemes

 South Toowoomba displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-South Toowoomba's dwelling structure, as per the latest Census, comprised 69.6% houses and 30.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Qld had 81.4% houses and 18.6% other dwellings.
+South Toowoomba's dwelling structures, as per the latest Census, consisted of 69.6% houses and 30.4% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Non-Metro Qld's 81.4% houses and 18.6% other dwellings.
 Home ownership in South Toowoomba was at 22.1%, with mortgaged dwellings at 28.2% and rented ones at 49.7%.
-The median monthly mortgage repayment was $1,405, below Non-Metro Qld's average of $1,517.
+The median monthly mortgage repayment was $1,405, lower than Non-Metro Qld's average of $1,517.
 The median weekly rent in South Toowoomba was $290, compared to Non-Metro Qld's $310.
-Nationally, South Toowoomba's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Nationally, South Toowoomba's mortgage repayments were significantly lower at $1,405 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing